kenegozi/kenegozi.github.io/_posts/2007-08-22-some-notes-from-monorailaspview-talk.markdown

 16. We can override the "default" render of the controls via sections in the markup (define sections will override it). **(dude - It's a component, not a control;) )**

 17. Egozi uses prototype (pasha as well?) as ajax framework.
 For Ajax – call CancelLayout method and RenderView("name_of_view").
-This is called SubView and we use it in the markup with <subView:name_of_view />. **(Actually I tend to use prototype as a Javascript enhancement, where needed.
+This is called SubView and we use it in the markup with &lt;subView:name_of_view /&gt;. **(Actually I tend to use prototype as a Javascript enhancement, where needed.
 If only 'ajax' calls are needed, jQuery or YAHOO.connection would be a better lightweight solution)**

 18. We can use the Cache attribute (MonoRail) over the controller method (aka "Action") in order to avoid cacheability of urls (like Response.Exired = DateTime.Now.AddDays(-1) or something like this). **(You can also use Response.Cache as before, the attribute makes our code nicer)**

 19. We can use Filter for authentication – read about it a little.
 Each action on the controller will trigger this before running (or after).

 20. PropertyBag uses string, eleutian solved it with a smart code generator (pre-build).
 Create typed Flash and PropertyBag if implementing interfaces.
 Read about it (ask Egozi for link). **(it's in **[Castle.Tools.CodeGenerator on CastleContrib](http://svn.castleproject.org:8080/svn/castlecontrib/codegenerator/trunk/)**, and also look at **[their blog](http://blog.eleutian.com/)**.
 The tool actually is being used for typing of your site's Controllers, Actions, and Views.
-As a side effect, they have created [DictionaryAdapter](http://svn.castleproject.org:8080/svn/castle/trunk/Components/General/DictionaryAdapter/) than can do the IDictionary<->TypedObject thing.And yuu can also hand-type PropertyBag and Flash.)**
+As a side effect, they have created [DictionaryAdapter](http://svn.castleproject.org:8080/svn/castle/trunk/Components/General/DictionaryAdapter/) than can do the IDictionary&lt;-&gt;TypedObject thing.And yuu can also hand-type PropertyBag and Flash.)**

 Thanks Oren.